Alireza-Motazedian/Dockerized_LSTM/README.md

 ```

 Best Practice:
-Use pip in Docker unless Conda is essential.
+Use pip in Docker unless Conda is required.
 Stick to requirements.txt for best compatibility and performance.

-### 4.7.
+## 4.7.
 Step 7: Build and Run Your Container

 On your host machine (in the project folder), you have two options: